9. We believe the greatest satisfaction and happiness of one's life is to serve others, especially

 My Stateless Neighbors: The Amish

-and Hopi of Arizona express an anarchist distrust of leaders, such that that each individual seeks to avoid the leadership role, blending into the group as much as possible."
+and Hopi of Arizona express an anarchist distrust of leaders, such that each individual seeks to avoid the leadership role, blending into the group as much as possible."

 societies seem less violent and brutish than those with the state"

 Longing for Arcadia: Memoirs of an Anarcho-cynicalist Anthropologist